Name: Sarah Johnson, PhD

 Question: Does the university still have the rights to this intellectual property?

-Yes.
-By virtue of the Bayh-Dohl act, the university where she was a graduate student holds the rights to intellectual property developed at their institution even if the inventor leaves.
+Answer: Yes.
+By virtue of the Bayh-Dole Act, the university where Sarah was a graduate student holds the rights to intellectual property developed at their institution even if the inventor leaves.
 However, if the university has no interest in exercising its right to the IP, Sarah may be able to negotiate with them to obtain that right.
-They may ask for some payment in return, however.
+They may ask for some payment in return.
 Sarah may want to hire a lawyer to act on her behalf in this matter.

 View Case: Part 2 – Early Steps for Finding Investors